 Smart card log in is a certificate-based log in.
 The certificate is supplied by the smart card and used by Privileged Access Service to authenticate users.
-To use smart cart authentication with Privileged Access Service, your users must already be configured for smart card log in.
+To use smart card authentication with Privileged Access Service, your users must already be configured for smart card log in.

 To set up smart card authentication